lbalmaceda/auth0-angularjs-qs-issue/README.md

 ## Configuration

-Open the file `sample/src/app/auth/auth0-variables.ts` and replace the `CLIENT_ID` and `DOMAIN` placeholders with a valid Auth0 client information.
+Open the file `sample/auth0-variables.js` and replace the `CLIENT_ID` and `DOMAIN` placeholders with a valid Auth0 client information.

 ## How to run

 Install Docker and Docker Compose.
 Refer to their [documentation](https://docs.docker.com/engine/installation/) for more information.

+Then run:

 ```sh
 docker-compose up --build --abort-on-container-exit
 ```

+The containers should stop after the test execution finishes.
+If that doesn't happen, you can exit the container by pressing `CTRL+C`.

-To exit the container press `CTRL+C` and clear any orphan container by running
+To clear any orphan container run:

 ```sh
 docker-compose down